Hubbry Logo

 Skipping stations increases the average speed of trains, thus making journeys quicker and more appealing to commuters.
 There are certain drawbacks: for certain commuters skip-stop may actually increase journey times, and using the system may be more confusing.
 A long-term alternative is to build dedicated express tracks, however this comes at considerable cost and is rarely justified.

-Analysis suggests that skip-stop operation is most appropriate for systems with long rail lines with many stations, stations that are close together and with short headways, since the benefits disappear when any one of these is not met.[5]
+Analysis suggests that skip-stop operation is most appropriate for long rail lines, with many stations close together, operating with short headways, since the benefits disappear when any one of these is not met.

 The Cleveland Railway, Cleveland's streetcar operator implemented a skip-stop scheme under its new commissioner, Peter Witt in 1910.
 The scheme was more successful than an earlier attempt to implement skip-stop service in the city.